pablo14/data-science-live-book/readme.md

 #### Book Focus

-* Model creation consumes around **10%** of almost any predictive modeling project; `funModeling` will try to cover remaining 90%.
+* **Stimulate intuition** behind concepts: The explanation of how to interpret results brings a deeper understanding of **what is being done**, boosting the freedom to use that knowledge in other situations regardless of the language.

-* It's not only the function itself, but the explanation of how to interpret results.
-This brings a deeper understanding of **what is being done**, boosting the freedom to use that knowledge in other situations regardless of the language.
+* Regarding technical aspects.... model creation consumes around **10%** of almost any predictive modeling project; the **Live Book** and `funModeling` will try to cover remaining 90%.

 <br>

-_Why a _live book_ ?_
+_Why a live book ?_
 Hopefully this book barely has an end, it will be updated periodically.
 Next planned chapter is a case study in predictive modeling.
 And you can contribute! below the github link.

 <br>

 -------